Welcome to SPCL 7915!

 This course is designed to provide students with knowledge and understanding of behavioral assessment and intervention strategies.
 Students will learn and review the fundamental principles that govern behavior according to behavioral and learning theorists.
 Students will then apply these principles of behavior to the classroom for assessment, intervention, and evaluation purposes.
-This course prepares students to use collaborative problem solving in the application of behavioral techniques.
+This course prepares students to engage in collaborative problem-solving and conduct a functional behavioral assessment (FBA).
+This course also prepares students to develop and implement a function-based behavior intervention plan (BIP) that incorporates an individually tailored reinforcement plan for both the replacement and desired behaviors, antecedent (trigger) prevention strategies, as well as strategies that minimize reinforcement of the problem behavior.

 These are SPCL students in a TBL course with Prof. Elizalde-Utnick.
 They are discussing and deciding on the best seating arrangement when conducting a counseling session with a parent and interpreter.